Faith, Science and the Church’s Voices

 Historically, a critical tension in church circles has centered around the often seeming conflicts between scientific understandings and doctrinal beliefs.
 We live in a world where scientific developments and innovations meet our everyday lives at levels unfathomable in previous decades.

 This year’s Tipple-Vosburgh series invites experts from various scientific, academic, public health, nonprofit and church arenas into conversation together to explore both the points of contrast and of synergy between scientific evidence and faith traditions present in various practices of ministry: pastoral care, teaching, preaching and mission.
 They will also encourage us to engage the advances and innovations that are redefining the limits of what it means to be human, what is mentally, physically and spiritually healthy, and, at its most basic, what is our place in the universe as our concepts of time, place and people rapidly expands.

 In order to invite deeper discussion and interaction, this year’s event is organized as a series of forums rather than lectures, allowing participants to be actively engaged in the dialogue.
 Join us for this exciting and interactive series.

 Forum Topics and Speakers

-- End of life Issues/Dealing with Chronic Illness Abigail Rian Evans, Senior Scholar-in Residence at the Pellegrino Center for Clinical Bioethics and Adjunct Professor, Dept. of Family Medicine, Georgetown University; Sharon Burniston, Palliative Care Chaplain, Overlook Hospital
+- End of life Issues/Dealing with Chronic Illness Abigail Rian Evans, Senior Scholar-in Residence, Pellegrino Center for Clinical Bioethics and Adjunct Professor, Department of Family Medicine, Georgetown University; Sharon Burniston, Palliative Care Chaplain, Overlook Hospital

 - Preaching Gerald Liu, Assistant Professor of Homiletics and Worship Arts, Drew Theological School; Michael Sniffen, Adjunct Instructor, Drew Theological School